awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

   Local Zones donâ€™t currently support Amazon EMR Notebooks and do not support connections directly to Amazon EMR using interface VPC endpoint \(AWS PrivateLink\)\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + Expanded Application Support for High Availability Clusters
-  + For more information, see [Supported Applications in an EMR Cluster with Multiple Master Nodes](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html#emr-plan-ha-applications-list) in the *Amazon EMR Management Guide*\.
+  + For more information, see [Supported applications in an EMR Cluster with Multiple Master Nodes](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html#emr-plan-ha-applications-list) in the *Amazon EMR Management Guide*\.
 + Spark
   + Performance optimizations
 + Hive